nabilcreates/roverhub/README.md

 # Build, watch for changes and run the application
 tns run <platform> --bundle

-# Or use nativescript preview
+# Or use nativescript preview (HIGHLY RECOMMENDED)
 tns preview --bundle

 ```